Disease Guide ·Luxating Patella ·2026

 What Causes Luxating Patella

-The patellar groove on the femur is too shallow, or the leg alignment is abnormal, allowing the kneecap to slide medially (inward, most common) or laterally (outward).
-It's primarily genetic — small breeds are born with structural predisposition.
-Trauma can also cause it in any breed.
-Graded I-IV based on severity.
+Shallow patellar groove or abnormal leg alignment lets the kneecap slide medially (inward) or laterally (outward).
+Primarily genetic - small breeds have structural predisposition.
+Trauma can also trigger it.
+Graded I-IV by severity.
 Affects roughly 7% of puppies

 Symptoms - What to Watch For

-Intermittent skipping or hopping on one hind leg (the classic sign).
-The dog runs normally, then suddenly holds one leg up for a few strides before returning to normal.
-Knee may 'pop' audibly.
+Intermittent skipping or hopping on one hind leg.
+Dog runs normally, then holds one leg up for strides before lowering it.
+Audible knee 'pop'.
 Bowlegged stance in severe cases.
 Reluctance to jump.
 Stiffness after rest.
 Often first noticed at 4-6 months old

 Diagnosis - $150-$400